Chad Smith: Early life

-Smith was born in St. Paul, Minnesota, the third child of Joan and Curtis Smith.
+Smith was born in Saint Paul, Minnesota, the third child of Joan and Curtis Smith.
 He spent most of his childhood in Bloomfield Hills, Michigan, where he graduated from Lahser High School in 1980.
-He started to play drums at age seven and grew up listening mainly to bands such as Rush, the Rolling Stones, Humble Pie, Pink Floyd, Black Sabbath, Led Zeppelin, Deep Purple, the Who, the Jimi Hendrix Experience, and Kiss.
+Part of his schooling was spent at Homewood-Flossmoor High School in Flossmoor, Illinois.
+He started to play drums at age seven and grew up listening mainly to bands such as Rush, the Rolling Stones, Humble Pie, Pink Floyd, Black Sabbath, Led Zeppelin, Deep Purple, the Who, the Jimi Hendrix Experience and Kiss.

-Chad did not receive formal drum lessons, and gained drumming experience by playing in school bands.
+Smith did not receive formal drum lessons, and gained drumming experience by playing in school bands.
 He ran away from home when he was 15, but returned home after a summer.

-Smith spent his early years in various rock bands, starting in high school with a band called Paradise, where they won the battle of the bands in Birmingham, Michigan, in 1977.
-That first band included members, Jay Yang (bass), Scott Porter (lead guitar) and Tom Auch (roadie).
-Future bands included Pharroh and Michigan-based band Toby Redd.
+Smith spent his early years in various rock bands, starting in high school with a band called Paradise which won a battle of the bands in Birmingham, Michigan, in 1977.
+Following this, Smith played with Pharroh and Michigan-based band Toby Redd.
 Pharroh's percussionist Larry Fratangelo, who also worked with Parliament-Funkadelic, introduced Smith to R&B and funk music and taught him how to play funk.
 Smith said, "I think up until then, I was a drummer.
 Once I studied with Larry, I turned into a musician."
-Funk drummers like David Garibaldi, Jabo Starks, Clyde Stubblefield, and Greg Errico caught his attention and influenced his style a lot.
-Later, Smith decided to move to California to pursue his musical aspirations.
+Funk drummers David Garibaldi, Jabo Starks, Clyde Stubblefield, and Greg Errico caught his attention and influenced his style.
+Smith decided to move to California to pursue his musical aspirations.